Part III

 Rest Is Part of the Law

-In the Brehon world, law was not a rulebook; it was a rhythm.
+In the Brehon tradition, law was not a rulebook.

 The oak paused before budding.